RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Behavior Regularization in Offline RL

 \subsubsection{Example Results}

 The resulting policy distributions for various methods are shown in Fig.~\ref{fig:toy_rl}.

-Risk‑neutral expressive controls (Fig.~\ref{fig:toy_rl} b-d): Overall, as expected, these methods are risk-blind and they chase high‑$Q$ ridges without regard to the lower tail.
-FlowQL often preserves both modes but does not suppress mass on the hazardous ring; Diffusion QL drifts toward sparsely covered high‑$Q$ pockets on the ring, yielding risk exposure; the CVAE variant collapses topology and fills low‑density bridges.
+Risk‑neutral expressive controls (Fig.~\ref{fig:toy_rl} (b-d)): Overall, as expected, these methods are risk-blind and chase high‑$Q$ ridges ignoring the lower tail.
+FQL often preserves both modes but does not suppress mass on the hazardous ring; DiffusionQL drifts toward sparsely covered high‑$Q$ pockets on the ring, yielding risk exposure; the CVAE variant collapses topology and fills low‑density bridges.

-Prior‑anchored perturbation (Fig.~\ref{fig:toy_rl} e-g): ORAAC and its diffusion/flow variants place substantial mass in the inter‑mode low‑density region, regardless of whether bc prior is expressive or not.
+Prior‑anchored perturbation (Fig.~\ref{fig:toy_rl} (e-g)): ORAAC and its diffusion/flow variants place substantial mass in the inter‑mode low‑density region, regardless of whether the BC prior is expressive or not.
+These controlled toy results illustrate the geometric leakage mechanism in Lemma~\ref{lem:anchored_leakage}.

-RADAC (Fig.~\ref{fig:toy_rl} h): by sending CVaR signals from a distributional critic through the diffusion/flow trajectory while regularizing with BC, RADAC concentrates probability near the safe center without filling the gap.
-Full configuration and additional plots are in App.~\ref{app:synthetic_details}.
+RADAC (Fig.~\ref{fig:toy_rl} (h)): By sending CVaR signals from a distributional critic through the diffusion trajectory while regularizing with BC, RADAC concentrates probability near the safe center without filling the gap.
+Full configuration and additional plots are in App.~\ref{app:additional_toy} and~\ref{app:synthetic_details}.
+Overall, these patterns empirically support our analysis.